 The TAR NC permits recalculation of the reference price within the tariff period in exceptional cases subject to the NRA approval.
-Recalculation can protect the TSO if, for example, tariffs were initially calculated based on forecasted contracted capacity and on forecasted flows that significantly exceed the actual demand witnessed within the tariff period due to for example an exceptionally mild winter, and if the mismatch is expected to persist for the rest of the tariff period.
+Recalculation can protect the TSO if, for example, tariffs were initially calculated based on forecasted contracted capacity and on forecasted flows that significantly exceed the actual demand witnessed within the tariff period, and if the mismatch is expected to persist for the rest of the tariff period.

-Other examples of 'exceptional cases' warranting a mid-period update could be legal changes, such as new legislation or a court decision, or else imminent bankruptcy or the material credit downgrading of a TSO.
-This list of exceptional cases has been clarified based on feedback received from stakeholders.
+Other examples of 'exceptional cases' warranting a mid-period update could be exceptionally mild winter or legal changes, such as new legislation or a court decision.